-The Kurdish Academy of Language [KAL] is an Open Global Kurdish Linguistic Network dedicated to Kurdish language research.
-From its birth in late 1992, KAL has raised issues relating to all aspects of the Kurdish language, in particular the Kurdish Writing systems.
+The Kurdish Academy of Language [KAL] is a Kurdish language research organisation with an Open Global Kurdish Linguistic Network.
+Since its inception in late 1992, KAL has raised concerns about all aspects of the Kurdish language, particularly the Kurdish writing systems.

-KAL is an ELECTRONIC NON-GOVERNMENTAL ORGANIZATION (e-NGO) and has been initiated on independent volunteering bases as a global open network.
-Members with skills in linguistic, and information technology are sharing their thoughts around Kurdish linguistic issues.
-They seek information, solutions and focus on a future for better understanding of the Kurdish language with a Pluricentric character but a single Orthographic system only.
-The experts of KAL network are full of resources such as project management for implementation, computer programming and linguistic skills, lexicographer, teachers, artist and new learners.
-KAL is a community of people who has responded to this crucial question of our society.
+KAL is an ELECTRONIC NON-GOVERNMENTAL ORGANIZATION (e-NGO) that was founded on volunteering as a global open network.
+Members with linguistic and information technology skills are exchanging ideas about Kurdish linguistic issues.
+They seek information, solutions, and a better understanding of the Kurdish language, which has a Pluricentric character but only one Orthographic system.
+KAL network experts have a wealth of resources, including project management for implementation, computer programming and linguistic skills, lexicographers, teachers, artists, and new learners.
+KAL is a group of people who have come together to address this critical issue in our society.

-The Kurdish scripting system is not represented in any Instructional standard code under Kurdish Language code.
-According to ISO the Kurdish language classifies as KUR for ISO 639-2/B or bibliographic code, KUR for ISO 639-2/T or terminology code and KU for ISO 639-1 which is an alphabetic code.
-Today as the result of fast growing electronic communication and archiving system and advance Information Technology many Computer software are developed with bases for existing pre-defined International Scripting codes.
-Because the Kurdish language remains un-coded and for other reasons like multi scripting coding system representing Kurdish Language, an indirect consumer market for Kurdish has developed which relies on modified Arabic, Turkish, and/or Persian software to write and archive in Kurdish.
-Writing in Kurdish has become an adult, computer literate, and elite educated privilege practice only.
+Under Kurdish Language code, the Kurdish scripting system is not represented in any Instructional standard code.
+The Kurdish language is classified by ISO as KUR for ISO 639-2/B or bibliographic code, KUR for ISO 639-2/T or terminology code, and KU for ISO 639-1 or alphabetic code.
+Today, as a result of rapidly expanding electronic communication and archiving systems and advanced information technology, many computer programmes are being developed with foundations for pre-defined International Scripting codes.
+Because the Kurdish language is still uncoded, and for other reasons such as a multi scripting coding system representing the Kurdish language, an indirect consumer market for Kurdish has developed, relying on modified Arabic, Turkish, and/or Persian software to write and archive in Kurdish.
+Writing in Kurdish has evolved into an adult, computer-literate skill, and elite educated privilege practice only.

-KAL highlights these limitations and brings into focus a global plan for developing a writing system which can serve all dialects of Kurdish language with no limitations in the fast growing online computing world.
-Kurdish has to become as popular as possible for native Kurds in order to become the primary language in Kurdish households, even though education in the Kurdish language remains a criminal offence in countries that divide Kurdish lands, namely Turkey, Iran, Iraq and Syria.
+KAL emphasises these limitations and focuses on a global plan for developing a writing system that can serve all dialects of Kurdish with no limitations in the rapidly expanding online computing world.
+Kurdish must become as popular as possible among native Kurds in order to become the primary language in Kurdish households, despite the fact that education in Kurdish remains a criminal offence in the countries that divide Kurdish lands, namely Turkey, Iran, Iraq, and Syria.

-The level of illiteracy in official languages (Turkish, Persian, Arabic), and mother tongue among Kurds is very high.
-But this can turn out to be an opportunity for Kurds in media IT revaluation by creating a nation wide accepted scripting system which can be used for a national education of the Kurdish language with bases on more solid ground.
-Whatever the political resolution of Kurdish issues in Middle East, Kurdish language and literature can help provide a common foundation for nearly 40 million Kurds to practice their ancient culture.
+Kurds have a high level of illiteracy in official languages (Turkish, Persian, Arabic), as well as in their mother tongue.
+However, this could be an opportunity for Kurds in media IT revaluation by developing a nationally accepted scripting system that can be used for a more solidly based national education of the Kurdish language.
+Whatever the political outcomes of Kurdish issues in the Middle East, Kurdish language and literature can help provide a common foundation for nearly 40 million Kurds to practise their ancient culture.

 “As I have noted before, the Kurdish nation will converge via a unified Kurdish language.
 The prerequisite of a unified Kurdish language is a unified Kurdish alphabet.
 This means that the Kurdish scholars and the literati need to develop a writing system that allows all speakers hailing from every Kurdish dialect to use that writing system.“